deviceplug/btleplug/README.md

 the examples included with `btleplug`) enable the Bluetooth permission for your terminal.
 You can do the latter by going to _System Preferences_ → _Security & Privacy_ → _Privacy_ → _Bluetooth_, clicking the '+' button, and selecting
-'Terminal' (or iTerm or whichever terminal applicatation you use).
+'Terminal' (or iTerm or whichever terminal application you use).

 ### Platform Feature Table